gpolaert/agileek.github.io/_drafts/2020-01-21-getting_rid_of_the_mouse_part_1.md

 **Using the right tool for the right job** is kind of why I can't decide myself on using one programming language.

-When it comes to programming, It seems to me that using the mouse is highly unefficient.
+When it comes to programming, I have the feeling that using the mouse is highly unefficient.[^1]

-It becomes more obvious during pair programming sessions, where you can clearly see your pair often wandering with the mouse (I'm not saying it's useless, some people need that help them focus).
-It really breaks the flow, you are in the process of writing some code, with your both hands on the keyboard, and all of a sudden you take the mouse to, I don't know, launch the tests or click on some website your are testing.
+It really breaks the flow, you are in the process of writing some code, with both your hands on the keyboard, and all of a sudden you grab the mouse to, I don't know, launch the tests or click on some website your are testing.
 I don't like that.

-What I try to do on a daily basis is find where and when my mouse is breaking my flow.
+What I try to do on a daily basis is find **where** and **when** my mouse is breaking my flow.

 This (I hope) will be a series of articles where I take one part of my working flow and try to get rid of the mouse.

-Pro-tip: Sometimes, I like to put my mouse on its back (If I had an IMouse, I could charge it) so evey access to the mouse is a consious one.
-Try it, I find it really interesting
+**Protip**: Put my mouse on its back so every access to the mouse is a consious one.
+Try it, and let me know.

 ## The git 'flow'

-Each time I work on a new task, I satsrt by creating a new branch.
+Each time I work on a new task, I start by creating a new branch.
 Let's say I work on this article.

 `git co -b going-mouseless-part-1`